samratbhatnagar/azure-docs/articles/migrate/rehost-vm-sql-managed-instance.md

 ---
-title: Rehost: Migrate and rehost an on-premises app to Azure | Microsoft Docs
+title: Rehost-Migrate and rehost an on-premises app to Azure | Microsoft Docs
 description: Learn how rehost an on-premises app and  with a lift-and-shift migration to Azure  for migration of on-premises machines using the Data Migration Assistant (DMA), and the Azure Migrate service.
 services: site-recovery
 author: rayne-wiselman